-Reportin Reporting Period New Grantee (Year 1) From start date of performance period to March 31 If you are reporting on your first year of implementation, the reporting period includes the time period from the beginning of the grant through March 31st of the current calendar year.
+Reportir Relevant Sections New Grantee (Year 1) From start date of performance period to March 31 If you are reporting on your first year of implementation, the reporting period includes the time period from the beginning of the grant through March 31 st of the current calendar year.
 Example: For new awards issued in FY 2019, the reporting period will be from October 2019 to March 31, 2020.
 Sections I, II, IV, V, and VI Continuing Grantee (Years 2 thru 6 or 7) From the beginning to end of the previous academic school year If you are reporting on years two through six or seven, your reporting period is the prior academic school year, which would traditionally include the fall, spring, and summer term of the prior academic school year.
 Sections I, II, IV, V, and VI

-Budget Relevant Section New and Continuing Grantee The budget reporting period is consistent Section III (Years 1 thru 6/7) with the annual budget periods From the beginning to the end of the From the beginning to the end of the established by your new and continuation budget reporting period Grant Award Notification (GAN).
+Budge Relevant Section New and Continuing Grantee (Years 1 thru 6/7) From the beginning to the end of the budget reporting period The budget reporting period is consistent with the annual budget periods established by your new and continuation Grant Award Notification (GAN).
 New and continuing grantees must report on actual and anticipated expenditures, as well as anticipated carryover.
+Section III